New Zealand women and the vote

 In most other democracies – notably Britain and the United States – women did not win the right to the vote until after the First World War.
 New Zealand's world leadership in women's suffrage became a central part of our image as a trail-blazing 'social laboratory'.

-The campaign for women's suffrage was led by Kate Sheppard.
-In recent years her contribution to New Zealand's identity has been acknowledged on the $10 note.
 Today, the idea that women could not or should not vote is completely foreign to New Zealanders.
-Almost a third of the Members of Parliament elected at the 2005 general election were female.
-In recent years, women have held the country's key constitutional positions: prime minister, governor-general, speaker of the House of Representatives and chief justice.
+Following the 2008 general election 34% of the Members of Parliament were female, a big jump from 13% in 1984.
+In the early 21st century women have held each of the country's key constitutional positions: prime minister, governor-general, speaker of the House of Representatives, attorney-general and chief justice.